rosshamish/LeagueGraphs/readme.md

 - The first time you use the site, only your last 10 games will be data-fyed.
 However:
  - Once your name has been entered *once* on [LeagueGraphs](http://www.rosshamish.netau.net), it is added to the auto-update php machine.
- - Each player is updated minimum once or twice a day.
+ - Each player is updated every 6 hours, minimum.
+If you can play more than 10 games in 6 hours, I applaud you, and I also recommend you visit the site during your marathon to let the database manually grab your game statistics.
 - A manual update happens when you access your data on the site, so graphs/data are guaranteed up-to-date whilst also maintaining long-term consistency.

 ---